This article is a guest post from Scott Berney of TakeBackRoads.com.

 A short stretch in Beaver county industrial territory notwithstanding, Route 18 takes you through some of the most under-appreciated natural beauty that Pennsylvania has to offer.

-You’ll pass through several old steel towns along the way, and eventually reach the Shenango Reservoir, Conneaut Lake, and are a stone’s throw from Pymatuning Reservoir (where the incredible Mortal’s Key Brewing & Lago Winery sit side-by-side) in Crawford County.
+You’ll pass through several old steel towns along the way, and eventually reach the Shenango Reservoir, Conneaut Lake, and are a stone’s throw from Pymatuning Reservoir (where the incredible Mortal’s Key Brewing is located) in Crawford County.

 I experienced the last 50 miles or so from Conneaut to Erie for the first time this summer, and it is to my own shame that it’s taken this long.
 It’s a breathtaking stretch of road in the summer, so I can only imagine what it looks like in the heart of Pennsylvania’s fall foliage season.